OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 Special Permission
 ------------------

-The above permissions except one can be set at the Cluster level.
-However, OpenNebula needs access to Customization spec for a successfull monitoring.
-This is a special privilege cause it needs to be applied to vCenter server level.
+The above permissions, except one, can be set at the Cluster level.
+However, OpenNebula needs access to the Customization spec for successful monitoring.
+This is a special privilege because it needs to be applied to vCenter server level.
 It means that if you try to apply the previous privileges into a cluster/datacenter and their inheritors, OpenNebula will fail and it will tell you that higher level permissions are necessary.

-Our recommended approach its to create a two roles, one for the general permissions ("opennebulapermissions") that can be applied in the Cluster level, and another to handle this single permission.
-This way, you can create a role managing all OpenNebula permissions and other role (called for instance readcustspec) with **only** the next one:
+Our recommended approach its to create two roles, one for the general permissions ("opennebulapermissions") that can be applied in the Cluster level, and another to handle this single permission.
+This way, you can create a role managing all OpenNebula permissions and another role (called for instance readcustspec) with **only** the next one:

 +---------------------------------------------+---------------------------------------------+----------------------------------------------------------------------------+
 |               Privileges ID                 |             Privilege name                  |                       Notes                                                |